craftplugins/embed/README.md

 #### Fields

-Essence comes with a field that validates input when saving en entry.
+Essence comes with a field that validates input when saving an entry.
 This saves some logic in templates and helps prevent content editors getting confused when nothing appears on the front-end.

 ```jinja
 {# Output the URL (f.ex. http://vimeo.com/104385049) #}